oliviawestmacottssw/SSW.Rules.Content/rules/do-you-name-your-dependencies-to-avoid-problems-with-minification/rule.md

 ```
-phonecatApp.controller('PhoneListCtrl', ['$scope', '$http', function($scope, $http) {...}]);​
+phonecatApp.controller('PhoneListCtrl', ['$scope', '$http', function($scope, $http) {...}]);
 ```

-Better Example: This code names the parameters inline which is a little cleaner​
+Better Example: This code names the parameters inline which is a little cleaner

 Using this method will ensure you don't run into problems with minification.
-If you'd like to read more, check out the [Angular tutorial for ​Dependency Injection​](https&#58;//docs.angularjs.org/tutorial/step_05).​​
+If you'd like to read more, check out the [Angular tutorial for Dependency Injection](https&#58;//docs.angularjs.org/tutorial/step_05).